We may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Highly customizable monitor with a focus on data visualization
+• Highly Customizable: Offers a highly customizable monitoring solution with a focus on data visualization.

-• Large dedicated community of over 20,000 members
+• Large Community Support: Benefits from a large dedicated community of over 20,000 members, providing valuable support and resources.

-• Ideal for researchers looking for more flexibility in their data collection
+• Ideal for Researchers: Ideal for researchers seeking flexibility in data collection and visualization for in-depth analysis.

 Cons: